goes to Home Page

 Did you think we were finished augmenting our Reunion Committee by now ?
 Nope.
 On July 23rd, at Hut Meeting #11, our newbie, John Kiefer, showed up — with a large box of memorabilia — most of which were things that no one else had brought forth yet.
 John is front-right in the photo (above-right) — and yes — he is still the jokester that we all recall.

-As the Reunion Committee for the Daniel Boone High School Class of 1961 is now in the home stretch of their preparations for The-Big-Event — the largest conclave (so far) gathered on August 27th (photo above-right).
+As the Reunion Committee for the Daniel Boone High School Class of 1961 was in the home stretch of their preparations for The-Big-Event — the largest conclave (so far) gathered on August 27th (photo above-right).

 At Hut Meeting #12, we had 15 classmates, plus one wife.
 Our newbies were Nancy Oxenford Johnson, who is married to classmate Dewey Johnson (in attendance too) — and Clyde Nonnemaker, who also brought his wife, Eva.

-At this caucus, the day's agenda included electing Bob Davis, as our Reunion Emcee — and structuring the Program to be sandwiched into our 6-hour celebration — scheduled for Saturday, October 22nd, 2011 —
+At this caucus, the day's agenda included electing Bob Davis, as our Reunion Emcee — and structuring the Program to be sandwiched into the 6-hour celebration at our 50th Reunion.

 Our Daniel Boone High School is the older of only two such-named high schools in the United States, and began in September of 1956, as the Daniel Boone Joint School District was formed — with the amalgamation of the